masonsherbondy/zillow-regression/README.md

 ## Steps to Reproduce
 Clone this repository and copy personal env.py into repo to run (personal valid credentials necessary).
 Libraries used are numpy, pandas, matplotlib, seaborn and sklearn.

+## Initial Questions
+1. Why do some properties have a much higher value than others when they are located so close to each other?
+2. Why are some properties valued so differently than others when they have nearly the same physical attributes but only differ in location?
+3. Is having one bathroom worse than having two bedrooms?
+4. What are my best features?

 ## The Plan

 ### Wrangle